MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 - **Invite your teammates**: Select **Manage** to go to the page where you can invite users to your environment.

-## Create and configure the connections
+## Create and configure connections

 To configure Intelligent Order Management so that you can orchestrate orders using a DOM provider, you will first need to create three Dataverse connections, one Intelligent Order Management Data Transformer connection, and one Power Automate Management connection.